ckolluru/3D-MUSE-acquire/README.md

 self.board = pyfirmata.Arduino(str("COM5"))
 ```

 Arduino should run the standard firmata code to communicate with pyfirmata library in python.
 Open Arduino IDE, select the board and COM port.
+In newer versions of the Arduino IDE, this code is available here: https://github.com/firmata/arduino/blob/53bb550d704ff9db76c01286c97a0f5c14321e49/examples/StandardFirmata/StandardFirmata.ino

 Upload this code from the examples to the board.<br>
 ![Arduino](docs/arduino.png)

 Other hardcoded items in the code
 ------------